ogusarenko/mke-docs/content/docs/configuration/ingress/tcp-udp-services.md

 4. Configure Ingress Controller to expose the UDP service:

-   1. Verify that the `enabled` parameter for the `ingressController` option in the MKE configuration file is set to `true`.
+   1. Verify that the `enabled` parameter for the `ingressController` option in the `mke4.yaml` configuration file is set to `true`.

-   2. Modify the MKE configuration file to expose the newly created UDP
+   2. Modify the `mke4.yaml` configuration file to expose the newly created UDP
       service:

       ```yaml